Using Your Benefits Debit Card

 • Provider of service or expense

-• Name of patient who received service or incurred expense
+• Name of person who received service or incurred expense

 • Benefits Debit Cards are valid for three years, and you may use the same card each year you participate.

-• If you have additional qualified dependents, you may request a card for them through your online account, or on our mobile app, AFmobile®.
+• If you have a spouse or additional qualified dependents, you may request a card for them through your online account, or on our mobile app, AFmobile®.
 Here’s how:

 1. Log in to your online account.